sparkboard/sparkboard/lambda/README.md

 Create `lambda/src/.local.config.edn` - get the initial contents from Matt.
 (You will update this with your own Slack app config if developing locally.)
+This file is in `.gitignore` -- make sure it is named correctly and never checked in to source control!

 ## Shadow-cljs